mieweb/docs/content/functions/document-management/documents-and-forms/picture-photo-documents.md

 ![](../picture-photo-documents.assets/f52a41b8eea9061d1be415eecd1101f5.png)

 {{% note %}}
-If a specific document type is not listed, contact the system administrator to set up the necessary document type for picture entries, from the [Document Types editor](https://system/?f=chart&s=dteditor&t=Document+Types&tabmodule=admin&tabselect=Document+Types).
+If a specific document type is not listed, contact the system administrator to set up the necessary document type for picture entries, from the [Document Types editor](https://docs.enterprisehealth.com/functions/system-configuration/document-type-tab/).
 {{% /note %}}

-Select the document type needing attached and uploaded to the chart by simply clicking the **Picture** link following the appropriate document name.
+Select the document type needing to be attached and uploaded to the chart by simply clicking the **Picture** link following the appropriate document name.

 ![](../picture-photo-documents.assets/4c9bb377630784187a2e7cbe66702d74.png)